 More income means higher demands for education and training

-With the higher demands for education and training, commercial real estate agents can expect to earn more than twice what residential agents earn.
-Commercial agents had a median annual gross income of $108,800 last year, according to the 2017 NAR Commercial Member Profile.
-Commercial brokers tend to have higher incomes than agents, but there are more NAR commercial agents, 31 percent, than brokers, 17 percent.
+With the higher demands for education and training, commercial real estate agents can expect to earn approximately twice what residential agents earn.
+Commercial agents had an average salary of $83,535 last year, according to the 2019-2020 Real Estate Income Guide.

 Although Riley has 35 years of experience, most commercial real estate agents have been in business 24 years and in commercial real estate 19 years.